 at the rear corners.

-11) CUT QUARTER TRIM PANELS - This will only hurt a little.
-In
+11) CUT QUARTER TRIM PANELS - In

 order to reinstall the trim panels they have to be cut into two pieces,